-In the Western church the first day of Lent is called Ash Wednesday from the ceremonial use of ashes, as a symbol of penitence, in the service prescribed for the day.
-It follows Mardi Gras, known also as Shrove Tuesday, and ends 40 days later with Easter.
+In the Western church, the first day of Lent is called Ash Wednesday from the ceremonial use of ashes, as a symbol of penitence, in the service prescribed for the day.
+It follows Mardi Gras, also known as Shrove Tuesday, and ends 40 days later with Easter.
 The custom is still retained in the Roman Catholic Church as well as the Anglican, Episcopal, Lutheran and some Orthodox Churches.
 The ashes, obtained by burning the remains of the palm branches blessed on the previous Palm Sunday, are placed in a vessel on the altar and consecrated before High Mass.
 The priest then invites those present to approach and, dipping his thumb in the ashes, marks them as they kneel with the sign of the cross on the forehead, with the words:

 Remember, man, thou art dust and unto dust thou shalt return.

 This ceremony is derived from the custom of public penance in the early church.
 Initially, for converts wishing to be baptized into the church, they fasted for 40 hours before Easter, when many baptisms were performed.
-These 40 days were to signify the period of time that Jesus spent in the wilderness fasting at the beginning of his public ministry in Israel.
+These 40 days were to signify the time that Jesus spent in the wilderness fasting at the beginning of his public ministry in Israel.
 This practice later became a 40-day period of prayer, self-examination and contemplation, and in some cases fasting.
 When the custom was extended to the entire congregation is not known, although it seems to have been in common use by the late 10th century, at least in the Western church.

 Bill Petro, your friendly neighborhood historian